-Some assets, such as an individual’s primary home is considered exempt, given the individual (or his or her spouse) lives in the home and it is not valued over $585,000.
+Some assets, such as an individual’s primary home, are considered exempt.
+This is given the individual (or his or her spouse) lives in the home and the equity value is not over $688,000.
 Additional exempt assets include household furnishings, personal items, such as a wedding ring, and a vehicle.

 Being over the income or asset limit does not automatically disqualify one from Medicaid.
 However, in instances such as these, consulting a professional Medicaid planner is highly advised.
 Learn more here.